 The skin takes some time to heal after a microblading procedure.
 During that period, your brows will go through some phases.
 First, the brows will be too dark, then the brows will start scabbing, and finally, will lose some of the pigment and you might think your microblading was unsuccessful.

-The colour comes back at the end of the healing process, but sometimes it can be patchy and uneven, as some of the colours could come off with the scabs.
+The color comes back at the end of the healing process, but sometimes it can be patchy and uneven, as some of the colors could come off with the scabs.
 Everyone’s skin heals differently and some people might notice gaps and irregularities after the eyebrows are healed.

-The first touch-up includes adding additional strokes where the colour did not settle properly.
-Sometimes. if the artist assesses colour strokes won’t retain even after the second implementation, they will suggest adding microshading.
+The first touch-up includes adding additional strokes where the color did not settle properly.
+Sometimes. if the artist assesses color strokes won’t retain even after the second implementation, they will suggest adding microshading.

 What Happens When Microblading Touch Up Not Done?